bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Investigate"}
 # Fake News!

-* On @printable-exercise{pages/fake-news.adoc}, you’ll find some deliberately misleading claims made by slimy Data Scientists.
-Can you figure out _why these claims should not be trusted_ ?
+* On @printable-exercise{pages/fake-news.adoc}, you’ll find some deliberately misleading claims made by slimy Data Scientists. **Why shouldn't these claims should be trusted?**
 * Once you’ve finished, consider your own dataset and analysis: what misleading claims could someone make about your work?
-Turn to @printable-exercise{pages/lies-darned-lies-n-statistics.adoc}, and come up with four misleading claims based on data or displays from your work.
+Turn to @printable-exercise{pages/lies-darned-lies-n-statistics.adoc}, and **come up with four misleading claims based on data or displays from your work.**

 <!--
 Have students trade papers with another group, and see if you can figure out why each other’s claims are not to be trusted!